yours-schnee/LiteratureReview/GazeControl/DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations.md

 ### 20211019

-## S. S. S. Kruthiventi, K. Ayush and R. V. Babu, "[DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations](https://ieeexplore.ieee.org/document/7937829)"
+## S. S. S. Kruthiventi, K. Ayush and R. V. Babu, "[DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations](https://ieeexplore.ieee.org/document/7937829) (2015)"

-### Summary<br>
+### What did they do and how did they confirm?<br>
  Whether the wide-range information by the location-biased convolution (LBC) layers could improve a saliency map was investigated.
  The ablation study showed that the LBC layers contributed to its performance rather than the traditional techniques of bias addition.